materials-commons/materialscommons.org/docs/spreadsheets.md

 There are a couple of rules to make this work:

   1. The files must already be uploaded into your project on Materials Commons
-  2. You must specify the directory as Materials Commons understands it to the file
+  2. You must specify the directory path to the file starting with the project name

 ### Materials Commons Directory Paths